top of page

 Where M. Ryan Watch Designs Fits Into This Story

+Our upcoming launch was built on this exact ethos.
 Rather than producing another homage or trend-driven piece, we focused on the core traits that made field watches iconic—then elevated them with modern craftsmanship.

 The Layne Series No. 1, our modern tool-watch design, delivers:

-• exceptional legibility
+• Exceptional legibility

-• refined proportions
+• Refined proportions

-• a subtle fume dial for sophistication without flash
+• A subtle fumé dial for sophistication without flash

-• true everyday versatility
+• True everyday versatility

 This is not a vintage replica; it’s a modern evolution—purpose-driven, restrained, and designed for real-world wear.